aclark4life/python-packages-doc/introduction.rst

 Introduction
 ============

 Welcome.
-Please follow the steps in this guide to get started using pythonpackages.com beta release features.
+Please follow these steps to start using the pythonpackages.com beta release features.

 Step 1: Access
 --------------

-- Sign up for the beta if you haven't already.
+- Sign up for the beta, if you haven't already: http://pythonpackages.com/signup.

-- Login with your GitHub Account.
+- Sign in to pythonpackages.com with your GitHub account.

-- You should be redirected to your dashboard, else select Username -> Dashboard.
-You should see:
+- You should be redirected to your dashboard, where you should see:

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/intro.png